paul-hammant/tbd/content/branch-by-abstraction/index.md

 **Rules:**

-1. There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we don't want them to be slowed down in any way.
+1. There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we do not want them to be slowed down in any way.
 2. No commit pushed to the shared repository should jeopardize the ability to go live.

 ## Ideal steps